National League (division): Sponsorship

 The league's first sponsor was Gola during the 1984–85 and 1985–86 seasons.
 When Gola's sponsorship ceased, carmaker Vauxhall Motors—then the British subsidiary of General Motors—took over and sponsored the league until the end of the 1997–98 season.

 The 1998–99 Conference campaign began without sponsors for the Conference, but just before the end of the season a sponsorship was agreed with Nationwide Building Society.
 This lasted until the end of the 2006–07 season, after which Blue Square took over.
 This would also prompt the leagues being renamed, with the Conference National becoming the Blue Square Premier, the Conference North becoming Blue Square North and the Conference South becoming Blue Square South.
 In April 2010, Blue Square announced a further three-year sponsorship deal.
 From the start of the 2010–11 season the names were changed slightly, with "Blue Square" becoming "Blue Square Bet".

 In July 2013 the Conference agreed another sponsorship deal with online payment firm Skrill.
 This lasted for only one year and the following July the Conference announced a brand-new three-year deal with Vanarama, later extended by two more years.

 In 2015, the Football Conference was renamed the National League.
 The top division was also officially renamed the National League and the lower divisions renamed as National League North and National League South.
 In January 2019 the League signed a three-year deal with Motorama, Vanarama's sister company.
 It was extended to three more years in March 2021.

-On 23 June 2025, it was announced that vehicle rental company Enterprise Rent-A-Car was to become the title sponsor and the league renamed to the Enterprise National League.
+On 23 June 2025, vehicle rental company Enterprise Rent-A-Car paid to become the title sponsor of the National League.